Chifa: History

 In the late 19th and early 20th centuries, Chinese immigrants came to Peru as workers.
 They came mainly from the southern Chinese province of Guangdong, particularly the capital city of Guangzhou.
 For the most part, they settled on the coast of Peru and in the capital city of Lima.

-As the economic status of Chinese Peruvians improved, they imported a limited number of ingredients to produce a more authentic version of their home cuisine.
-Additionally, they began to plant a variety of Chinese vegetables with seeds imported from China.
-However, due to a lack of ingredients, they were not able to prepare their cuisine in the authentic manner of their homeland.

-Around 1920, the first Chinese Peruvian restaurants were opened in Lima, and they were given the name chifa.
-Limeños were amazed by the bittersweet sauce, chaufa rice, soup, and other dishes.
-Wealthy Limeños became fascinated by chifa, to the point where in some regions of the country there are more chifas than criollo restaurants.

-Peruvian chefs began to use products used in traditional Chinese cooking such as ginger, soy sauce, scallions, and a variety of other ingredients which began to make their way into daily Limeña cuisine.

 There are different accounts on the development of chifa restaurants in Lima, such as the following:

 Why is the Chinatown of Lima near the central market called Capon?
 Because on Ucayali Street pigs, bulls, sheep and goats were fattened to be made more appetizing.
 Near Capon Street there was a piece of land known as Otaiza, which was rented by a group of Chinese free of the [indenturement] contract, doing what they best knew how to do: cooking and merchanting (...)
 Capon turned into the birthplace of Chinese food and of the first Peruvian chifas, a blessing from the sky.
 Soon all of Lima comes to eat at Ton Kin Sen, to Thon Po, to Men Yut, and to San Joy Lao where there was dancing to a live orchestra.
 Chinese restaurants became known as Chifa.
 For some this word was derived from the Chinese ni chi fan or "Have you eaten yet".
 Soon later would come the dish chau fan (fried rice), and finally, chaufa, a dish that comes with almost every chifa meal.

 – León, R., 2007 pp.134-136.

-The history of chifa is deeply rooted in the development of the Chinatown of Lima, which has become focal point in cultural, artistic, commercial, and especially gastronomic interest.
-Chinatown is located near Capon Street in Barrios Altos, in the Historic Centre of Lima.